 In all pre-hearing conferences, students will be informed of their rights under the Code of Student Conduct, which includes the right to proceed through the formal hearing process.

-C. Restorative Resolution Process: The Student Conduct Administrator or designee may refer certain low-level, first-time offenses to the Restorative Resolution Process.
+The Student Conduct Administrator or designee may refer certain low-level, first-time offenses to the Restorative Resolution Process.
 In this process, the student or group accepts responsibility for the alleged conduct and engages in a process of self-reflection.
 Both the student or group and the Student Conduct Administrator or designee recommend appropriate sanctions.
 If the Student Conduct Administrator or designee determines that the student or group has complied with the process, the sanctions are imposed.
 After the student or group has complied with the sanctions, the matter is closed and the conduct does not create a conduct record for that student or group.
-If the student or group fails to comply with the process or sanctions, the case may be referred to an Administrative Hearing and will result in a conduct record.
+If the student or group fails to comply with the process or sanctions, formal conduct charges may be issued.

 Division of Student Affairs, Tulane University, New Orleans, LA 70118 504-314-2188 email@example.com